bekk/bekk-christmas/post/ux/designing-for-online-auctions.md

 post_year: 2020
 post_day: 16
 title: Designing for online auctions
-ingress: As designers we are used to working on new domains, problems and design challenges, and we are left with interesting reflections and insights about them.
-In an attempt to share some of these insights, this article is a reflection on the design challenges and solutions of designing for an online auction.
-Perhaps this article can serve as inspiration or insight for other designers out there!
+ingress: As designers we are used to working on new domains, problems, and design challenges, and we are left with interesting reflections and insights about them.
+In an attempt to share some of these insights, I have written this article about the design challenges and solutions of designing for an online auction.
+Hopefully it can serve as inspiration or insight for other designers out there!
 authors:
   - Thea Sommersletta
 ---